 Upon enabling Points Wager on a question, you'll also have the option to add in a Points Wager Hint that displays above the wagering form on players' Mobile Views.
-You can add in a hint to help your participants determine what to wager based on how confident they feel about the question's hint.
-As the host, you can be as vague or specific as you'd like!
+You can add a hint to help your participants determine what to wager based on how confident they feel about the question's hint.
+As the host, you can be as vague or as specific as you'd like!

 To edit a Points Wager Hint, simply click on the green Edit pencil and type in your desired hint.
 Next, click the green arrow button to save your changes.

 If you no longer wish to display a Points Wager Hint, simply click the red Remove button to disable any hint from displaying during the Points Wagering question.